Yara Shahidi Honored At CARRY Benefit Brunch

-Grown-ish star Yara Shahidi and her family were recently awarded the Uplift Award by the Coalition For At-Risk-Restoring Youth (CARRY) during a benefit brunch held on Sunday, November 18, according to a report from The Hollywood Reporter.
+Grown-ish star Yara Shahidi and her family were recently awarded the Uplift Award by the Coalition For At-Risk-Restoring Youth (CARRY) during a benefit brunch held on Sunday, November 18, according to a report from the Hollywood Reporter.

 The actress was unable to attend the event due to school obligations.
-While accepting the award on behalf of her family Keri Shahidi, Yara’s mother, explained that her daughter is close to finals and had to attend a Sunday class to prepare.
+While accepting the award on behalf of her family, Keri Shahidi, Yara’s mother, explained that her daughter is close to finals and had to attend a Sunday class to prepare.
 Yara, who received a letter of recommendation from Michelle Obama, is currently enrolled at Harvard University.

 Despite being busy with her acting career, Yara said she hopes to have as much of a normal college experience as possible.

 “I want to have as much of a college experience as possible,” she said, according to E!
 News.
 “That’s why I decided to apply in the first place.”

-Which clearly includes attending classes on the weekend to get ready for finals.
+That clearly includes attending classes on the weekend to get ready for finals.
 Still, the 18-year-old actress managed to record and send in a speech, which was then played at the event.

 “Everyone in our generation is worthy of the opportunities and worthy of the resources and support necessary to thrive,” she said.